Vistage Live podcast

 Health and well-being

-By identifying patterns of behaviour that may indicate burnout or other mental health concerns, AI can alert remote workers and their managers to potential issues before they become serious problems.
+By identifying patterns of behaviour that may indicate burnout or other mental health concerns, AI can alert remote workers and their managers to potential issues.
+Often before they become serious problems.
 This proactive approach to mental health can help create a healthier and more supportive remote work environment, fostering long-term employee satisfaction and retention.

 Managing generative AI risks

-While the benefits of generative AI for remote and hybrid work are immense, it’s important to recognise and address the potential risks associated with the widespread adoption of AI technology.
+While the benefits of generative AI for remote and hybrid work are immense.
+It’s important to recognise and address the potential risks associated with the widespread adoption of AI technology.
 By proactively managing these risks, organisations can confidently harness AI’s power to revolutionise how we work.

 One potential risk is the legal liability associated with AI-driven decisions and actions.
 As AI systems become increasingly sophisticated and autonomous, questions arise about who is legally responsible when an AI system makes an error or causes harm.